codoworks/go-boilerplate/README.md

 However when you're running a large project with multiple micro-services (multiple instances of this boilerplate), it can be handy to live edit your code while in docker, for that we've designed the `Dockerfile.dev` to get your started.

-Simply run `make docker-dev` to get up and running, and to stop it, use `make stop-docker-dev`.
+Simply run `make quick-start` to get up and running, and to stop it, use `Ctrl+C`.
 Make sure you set your env correctly.

 ### Build